jdm6457/jdm6457/README.md

 # About me

-- 🔭 I’m currently working on AI projects for personal finance and investing
-- 🌱 I’m currently learning n8n, AI workflows, multimodal, multi Agents, docker/containers, Google AI Studio, full stack application development
+- 🔭 I’m currently working on AI projects that leverage n8n, AI Agentic workflows, docker/containers, full stack application development, and more
 - 💬 Ask me about anything 😉
 - 📫 How to reach me: jdm6457@gmail.com
 - ⚡ Fun fact: favorite hobbies are boating, waterskiing and DIY home improvement